AUSTIN FILM FESTIVAL STAFF

 Matt attended the University of Texas at Austin and received a Bachelor of Science in Radio/TV/Film in 2005.
 During his time there, he served as the Co-Director for the University Filmmakers’ Alliance Film Conference and first worked for Austin Film Festival as an intern for the Screenplay Competition Department.
 After his internship, Matt continued working for AFF by helping evaluate First Round scripts as a reader for the Screenplay Competition and eventually was hired as the organization’s Office Manager.
 After two years in that position, he assumed the role of Screenplay Competition Director, where he helped facilitate over 4400 screenplay entries in 2010.
 This is his second year as the Director of the Competition.
 Matt has also written several short and feature screenplays and a stage play that was performed at FronteraFest in Austin.

-Erin Hallagan is the Conference Director for the Austin Film Festival.
-She oversees all programming of the Conference, including guest speakers, honorees, panels, and workshops, as well as planning the year-round Conversations in Film series.
-She originally joined AFF as their Film Programmer, stepping in as Conference Director in the summer of 2012.
-Hailing from the East Coast, she studied Film, Theatre and Media Arts at Temple University where she graduated with honors.
+Erin Hallagan is the Creative Director for the Austin Film Festival where she oversees both the Film and Conference planning.
+She originally joined AFF as their Film Competition Programmer, stepping in as Conference Director in the summer of 2012.
+In addition to orchestrating the annual Screenwriters Conference and the year-round On Story®: Conversations in Film series, she works in tandem with the film team to plan, promote, and implement the film program.
+Hailing from the East Coast, she studied Film and Theatre at Temple University, focusing on writing, directing, and editing.
 Prior to moving to Austin, Erin taught screenwriting courses at the Graduate School of Washington, DC, while also managing the programs and riding school at a high-volume equestrian center.
-In her free time, she enjoys cooking, yoga, theatre, live music and dabbling in graphic design.
+Erin currently serves as an Associate Producer for Austin Film Festival’s television show, On Story.

 Originally from Houston, Texas, Celina graduated from the University of Dallas with a BA in Art History.
 After trying her hand in Houston’s Political campaign arena, she moved to Chicago, Illinois and earned an MA in Art History, Theory and Criticism and an MA in Arts Administration and Policy from the School of the Art Institute of Chicago.
 While earning her Master’s degrees she worked for the Art Institute of Chicago and served on SAIC’s Enrichment Fund Board.
 Upon graduating, she moved to Austin and began to work for Austin Film Festival as the 2012 Registration Director.
 In 2013 she became AFF’s Director of Marketing.
 In her free time, Celina enjoys writing, cooking, hiking and is an avid supporter of the arts.